Skip to main content

 Why Scrum Master Certification Matters

 With over 5,400 active job postings requiring CSM certification, Scrum has become the dominant agile framework in software development, product management, and increasingly in non-tech industries.
-The CSM credential validates your ability to facilitate agile teams effectively.
+The CSM credential validates your ability to facilitate agile teams effectively and serves as a launching pad for broader agile leadership careers.

 Who This Guide Is For